 Gungor’s first Wilderman album, 2013’s Learn to Feel, was recorded in an entirely analog setting; this collection is the opposite.
 As Gungor says, “That last record was me being like ‘fuck digital technology.
 Let’s keep things analog.
 There’s something between ones and zeroes that gets lost from our human spark.’”

-As we wrapped up our listening session, I made my way of of the house he shares with Rubi and through a mellow afternoon party scene that summed up the sound of Artifice: Earlier in the day Rubi had procured a load of surplus sand from a local construction site, and had spread it out on the hard dirt and scrub brush of their front yard.
+As Wilderman wrapped up the listening session, Gungor made his way around the house he shares with Simone Rubi, and through a mellow afternoon party scene that summed up the sound of Artifice: Earlier in the day, Rubi had procured a load of surplus sand from a local construction site, and had spread it out on the hard dirt and scrub brush of their front yard.
 A simulacra of beach life laid out under the high desert sun, complete with a kiddie pool brimming with water, an umbrella planted in between colorful towels and with a digital projection of waves visible through the front window, the sound the ocean looping through the house’s sound system, harmonizing with the high lonesome sound of the occasional gust of Far West Texas wind.

 BIO by Ben Kaye of Consequence of Sound: